 Europe faces huge challenges.
 80 million people are at risk of poverty and 14 million young people are not in education, employment or training.
-We have not yet overcome the economic crisis which has led to unemployment rates of 12% in general and 20% among the youth.
+EU has not yet overcome the economic crisis which has led to unemployment.
+There are really bad rates of 12% in general and 20% among the youth.

 The European integration project has for over six decades contributed to the advancement of peace and reconciliation, democracy and human rights in Europe, and it is a world example in balancing prosperity and social welfare.

 The European Union is facing manifold challenges within and beyond its borders.
 Internally, growing inequality undermines its potential to create prosperity and provide stability.
 Six million people lost their job during the crisis, more than 120 million people are at risk of poverty and fourteen million youth (15-29 years) are not in education, employment or training.